Andre1876/Information-Technology-CourseCareers/README.md

 # Information Technology Projects

 Welcome to my collection of Information Technology projects completed through the **CourseCareers** program.
 These projects showcase a variety of essential IT skills in system installation, management, configuration, and troubleshooting.
-Below are the key projects I've worked on:
+Below are the key projects I've worked on.

+Please refer to the individual project repositories for comprehensive instructions, step-by-step guides, scripts, configuration files, and all the resources used to successfully complete each task.
+Each repository contains the full details, including the tools, technologies, and methods implemented.

+---
 ## Projects

 1. **[osTicketing System](https://github.com/Andre1876/osTicketing-System)**